 KUALA LUMPUR (THE STAR/ASIA NEWS NETWORK) - These are turbulent times for "Superman" as Hew Kuan Yau is known by.

-It has been a crash landing for Hew who was a superstar on the Democratic Action Party (DAP) campaign stage during the general election and who had been flying high since then.
+It has been a crash landing for Mr Hew who was a superstar on the campaign stage of the Democratic Action Party (DAP) during the general election and who had been flying high since then.